 Step 4

 Generate a secret based on your API Private Key that Traefik can use to communicate with the TransIP API.
-Optionally replace the following information:
+Replace the following details if necessary:

 kubectl create -n traefik secret generic transip-key --from-file transip/transip.key